flox1an/nostube/NIP.md

 #### Tags

-- Recommended: `["client", "playplay"]` to identify the client application
+- Recommended: `["client", "nostube"]` to identify the client application